wp-plugins/upi-crm-universal-crm-solution/readme.txt

 = with which forms plugins does UpiCRM work currently? =

-currently we support Contact form 7 + Contact form DB , as well as Gravity forms.
-If you are using another solution, please contact us on www.upicrm.com/contact, and we'll be happy to promptly respond to your needs and those of the community.
+currently we support Contact form 7 + Contact form DB , as well as Gravity forms and Ninja Forms.
+If you are using another solution, please contact us on www.upicrm.com/contact, and we'll be happy to promptly respond to your and the community's needs.

 = is UpiCRM free? =
 Yes.
 Please read the license file on the installation ZIP.